sjohns09/beginner_tutorials/README.md

  - In a new terminal, run the subscriber node ($ rosrun beginner\_tutorials listener)

 ** In each new terminal source the setup file ($ source ./devel/setup.bash)

-The listener will display the messages it hears from the topic, which should match up with what is being published by the talker.

 ## Run (Launch File)